Getting started with telehealth

 - Can patients provide consent to receive telehealth on the platform itself?

-- Will your patients need to download an application to have a telehealth visit?
+- Will my patients need to download an application to have a telehealth visit?